knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 [[[ code('4ff6fbea0d') ]]]

 All done!
-Back up in `uploadArticleImage()`, re-select *all* that code we just copied, delete it, and replace it with `$newFilename = $this->uploadFile()` passing the `$file`, the directory - `self::ARTICLE_IMAGES` - and whether or not this file should be public, which is `true`.
+Back up in `uploadArticleImage()`, re-select *all* that code we just copied, delete it, do a happy dance and replace it with `$newFilename = $this->uploadFile()` passing the `$file`, the directory - `self::ARTICLE_IMAGE` - and whether or not this file should be public, which is `true`.

 [[[ code('00362c424e') ]]]

-Let's do the same thing down in `uploadArticleReference`.
-Oh, but first, we need to create another constant for the directory
-`const ARTICLE_REFERENCE = 'article_reference`.
+Now we can do the same thing down in `uploadArticleReference`.
+Oh, but first, we need to create another constant for the directory `const ARTICLE_REFERENCE = 'article_reference`.

 [[[ code('41e4badb1b') ]]]